top of page

-Q: What is the music in the opening scene and why is it zydeco or cajun?
+Q: What is the music in the opening scene?

 A: "Hatchet-Headed Woman" by Marc Bristol, performed by File Gumbo, a Puget Sound group.
-The scene takes place in southern Louisiana.
+The music style reflects the scene location in southern Louisiana.

 Q: Are the women in the opening scene good guys or bad guys?